 Fortran type C type

 INTEGER int

 REAL float

 REAL8 double

 DOUBLE PRECISION double

 COMPLEX float complex

 COMPLEX16 double complex

 DOUBLE COMPLEX double complex

+CHARACTER or CHARACTER () char

 The second step is to translate the function name.
 Different compilers use different conventions for this.
 As long as only the GNU Compiler Collection is used the rules are: